biointec/nexus/README.md

     ├── CMakeLists.txt
     └── README.md

 In this example we will build the implicit representation of the compressed de Bruijn graph for a pan-genome of four E. coli strains.
+For this example, we assume that the pan-genome text was already preprocessed into one `.txt` file.
-To do this, we will create an `example` folder.
+To execute the example, we will create an `example` folder.
 To create this folder, navigate to the nexus folder.
 Here, enter the following command
 ```bash
 mkdir example